SABR Analytics Conference Research Awards

 Works of "Commentary" will be judged on the following criteria: distinguished writing; profound insight; factual accuracy; significance in advancing our understanding of baseball.

 A work can be in any format except books, including but not limited to articles, columns, blog posts, television, film, websites, spreadsheets or databases, but it must have been first published in the preceding calendar year.
+Individual articles published as part of a book or journal compilation are eligible.
 No unpublished work will be considered.
 No work published, in part or in whole, prior to the preceding calendar year will be considered.

 No work will be considered in more than one category.
 Multiple nominations can be submitted, but only one work per author will be considered as a finalist.